Sundar-Data-Scientist/Sundar-Data-Scientist/README.md

 Welcome to my data-driven world!
 I’m **Sundar V**, a dedicated and curious **Data Science professional** with a solid foundation in **mathematics** and hands-on expertise in **Machine Learning**, **Deep Learning**, **Computer Vision**,**NLP** and **Generative AI**.

-From building smart interview systems and seatbelt detection apps to crafting real-time accident prevention models, I thrive at the intersection of code and creativity.
-I love pushing boundaries, learning fast, and applying my skills to solve real-world problems.

 - **What Drives Me:** A passion for tech, an obsession with impact, and a love for experimentation.
 I enjoy blending innovation with utility to create solutions that truly make a difference.

 - **Career Goal:** To become a leading **AI architect and problem-solver**, designing intelligent systems that empower industries and people—especially in critical areas like healthcare, transport, and automation.